 I am an academic, dramaturg, choreographer, and curator.
 I trained in cultural studies, dance, and comparative literary studies at the University of Cambridge, Northwestern University, and Laban.
 Since then, I have taught at Stanford University, University of Bristol, California Institute of Arts (CalArts), and Laban.
 I sometimes explain that I teach bodies and performance to theorists and historians, and history and theory to performers, but I like it best when those get mixed up together.
 I am committed to multiple possibilities, both implicit and explicit, for working between practice and research.

-My first book Watching Weimar Dance (Oxford University Press, 2014) was about the strange things people claimed to see while watching dances in and from the Weimar Republic.
-I have a new book coming out soon on the interdependence between theatre and dance (Theatre& series, Palgrave Macmillan).
-I have received several major awards for scholarly publications, including the Oscar G. Brockett Book Prize for Dance Research from the Congress on Research in Dance for best book in dance, the Biennial Sally Banes Publication Prize from the American Society for Theatre Research for best publication at the intersections of theatre and dance/movement, the Gertrude Lippincott Award from the Society for Dance History Scholars for best article in dance studies, and the Joe A. Callaway Prize honorable mention for best book on theatre or drama.
+My first book Watching Weimar Dance (Oxford University Press, 2014) is about the strange things people claimed to see while watching dances in and from the Weimar Republic, and received both the Oscar G. Brockett Book Prize for Dance Research for best book in dance and the Joe A. Callaway Prize honourable mention for best book on theatre or drama.
+I have a new book on the interdependence between Theatre & Dance (Palgrave Theatre& series, 2018).
+My major awards for scholarly publications also include the Biennial Sally Banes Publication Prize for best publication at the intersections of theatre and dance/movement and the Gertrude Lippincott Award for best article in dance studies.

 As an artist, my recent collaborations include Future Memory, as dramaturg with Rani Nair, which has been presented internationally, including at ImPulsTanz (Vienna), the Singapore International Festival of Arts (Singapore), Ignite!
 Festival of Contemporary Dance (New Delhi), and Dansenshus (Stockholm).
 I am also co-director of the Breath Catalogue project that combines dance, medicine, and technology to create a cabinet of breath curiosities in performance.
 In addition to my own multimedia performance work, I have performed with companies including Lucky Plush Productions, Felix Ruckert, the New Urban Naturalists, Hedwig Dances, The Chicago Moving Company, and Big Art Group.